Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Northwestern has combined with its opponents to put up more than 47.5 points only twice this year.
+- Northwestern and its opponents have combined for 47.5 points -- this matchup's over/under -- just twice this year.

 - Ohio has combined with its opponents to score more than 47.5 points in two games this season.